mukgupta/debug-tools/strace/example-2-stuck-network-call/README.md

 First, make sure that you have the latest version of Docker installed on your machine.
 [Get latest version](https://www.docker.com/products/overview#/install_the_platform)

 ## 2. Clone Repo
+1) Clone this repo.
-1) Switch to example directory. cd `strace/example-2-stuck-network-call`.
+2) Switch to example directory using  `cd strace/example-2-stuck-network-call`.

 ## 3. Running example